Shift4 Payments Review

 Shift4 eCommerce & Gateway

-- Payment Gateway: As noted above, the Shift4 payment gateway was once the company’s flagship product.
-Today, Shift4 still offers a fully-featured proprietary payment gateway, and it functions as the heart of the company’s integrated payments platform.
+- Payment Gateway/Integrated Payments Platform: Once Shift4’s flagship product, the Shift4 payment gateway now functions as the heart of the company’s integrated payments platform.
 Whether accepted in-person or online, all transactions flow through the gateway and allow real-time reporting and analytics from any browser-equipped device.

-- Payment Methods Supported: Shift4 offers full support for credit and debit cards, contactless payment methods (such as Apple Pay and Google Pay), and local payment methods (such as WeChat Pay and Alipay), and alternate methods such as QR codes payments.
+- Payment Methods Supported: Shift4 offers full support for credit and debit cards, contactless payment methods (such as Apple Pay and Google Pay), local payment methods (such as WeChat Pay and Alipay), and alternate methods such as QR codes payments.

-- Security Features: Whether you’re using a payment gateway, POS system, or countertop terminal, Shift4’s gateway protects the security of your customer’s card data with both tokenization and point-to-point encryption (P2PE).
+- Security Features: Shift4’s payments platform protects the security of your customer’s card data with both tokenization and point-to-point encryption (P2PE).
 These features limit the scope of your PCI compliance requirements and help protect you from expensive data breaches.

 - Virtual Terminal: The Shift4 gateway also includes a virtual terminal feature that allows mail and telephone order businesses to key in transactions manually on any device with a browser.
 The virtual terminal is also compatible with various card readers, allowing you to use your desktop or laptop as a credit card terminal.

 - Online Ordering: For restaurants, Shift4 offers the SkyTab Online Ordering system, which integrates with your existing website and POS system to accept and process online orders from your customers.
 This service is free for Shift4 merchant account holders.
-Check out our article, Does Your Restaurant Need An Online Ordering System? for more information on online ordering.
+Check out our article on restaurant online ordering systems for more information on online ordering.

 Shift4 POS Systems